nordic-rse/nordic-rse.github.io/content/events/2020-online-get-together/conference.md

 +++
-title = "Collecting ideas/suggestions for Nordic RSE conference in May " template = "session.html"
+title = "Collecting ideas/suggestions for Nordic RSE conference in May" template = "session.html"
 [extra]
 authors = ""